About this site and the Zen Cart Project

 We recognize that custom-written code is typically created with the aim of solving one’s own individual business challenges and is not generally written to benefit “everyone”.
 We are also aware that modifications are written with varying degrees of skillsets and comprehension of overall code.
 Thus, we continue to attempt to make it possible to “plug in” without having to alter core code if possible.
 See plugin interfaces for details.
 Not every situation is perfect, but we keep growing in this area.

 It’s also important to note that community-supplied contributions are written at a certain point in time and are not always compatible with future or earlier versions of Zen Cart.
 This is a challenge with any community-supported project.
-Our new contributions section attempts to help minimize the confusion in this by separating contributions based on the version of Zen Cart for which they were initially written.
+Our plugins section attempts to help minimize the confusion in this by separating contributions based on the version of Zen Cart for which they were initially written.

 You can find community created and supported contributions in the Plugins Library of the Zen Cart Forum.

 There is no fee for using Zen Cart.
 You may download Zen Cart and use it, subject to the terms of the license, for free.
 If you find it useful, you are encouraged to make a donation to help support the ongoing development and improvement of the product.